 Food and drink are restricted at all times to the cafeteria, conference center and/or courtyard with the exception of water bottles.
 Students are only allowed to drink water in classrooms.
-No other sodas, coffee, etc are permitted.
+No other sodas, coffee, etc. are permitted.
 Gum is not allowed on the IWA campus.
 Students are to remain in the cafeteria or outside courtyard, weather permitting, while eating lunch.
 Students may not order out or have food delivered to the school.
 Family members of students are welcome to have lunch on the IWA campus.
 Students may bring dessert to celebrate birthdays at lunchtime.
+Only seniors have the privilege of requesting lunch visitors from local Catholic high schools through the Dean of Students office.